SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 using the script ``TEPIC/MachineLearningPipelines/DYNAMITE/Scripts/generateFeaturePlots.R``.
 This will provide you with density plots showing the distribution of the feature in the two cell types, scatter plots linking feature value to gene expression changes, and a mini heatmap visualising the features regression coefficients.

-To use this script, go to the folder output folder of step 3 ``EpigenomicsTutorial-ISMB2017/session2/step3/output`` and use the command
+To use this script, go to the output folder of step 3 ``EpigenomicsTutorial-ISMB2017/session2/step3/output`` and use the command
 ::

 	Rscript $HOME/TEPIC/MachineLearningPipelines/DYNAMITE/Scripts/generateFeaturePlots.R LSK-vs-CD4 HOXA3 LSK CD4